gomezhyuuga/timbiriche/README.md

 # Dots and boxes game
-Dotsandboxes game made with NodeJS
+Dots-and-boxes game made with NodeJS

 # Installation
 1. Clone the repository